 What Is Seed Funding?

-Note, however, that it is possible, if uncommon, for venture capitalists to offer money during the seed phase.
+While uncommon, it is possible for venture capitalists to offer funding during the seed capital phase.

-From the investor’s point of view, even if they are your best friend from high school, their goal is to get equity they can eventually liquidate.
+As an investor, even if they’re your best friend or family member, your goal is to get equity from your company that they can eventually liquidate.

 Seed Funding VS Series A Funding

-In fact, the point of seed funding is to keep you going long enough to be prepared for Series A funding.
+The purpose of seed funding is to keep your business going long enough to be in a good place to pursue Series A funding.

-During Series A, you’ll be raising money to expand your operations, hire personnel, and scale-up production with the goal of monetizing the product or service.
-The average successful Series A round in 2020 raised around $15.6 million.
+The funds raised during Series A will be used to expand your operations, hire personnel, and scale up your production with the goal of finally monetizing your product/service.
+The average successful Series A round in 2022 raised around $19.8 million.